lymanmcbride/tech-academy-javascript-projects/README.md

 # Tech Academy JavaScript Course

-This contains the sample websites and apps made as part of the JavaScript course in the Tech Academy bootcamp.
+This contains the sample websites and apps made as part of the JavaScript course in The Tech Academy bootcamp.

 ## Projects
 - [Tic Tac Toe](https://github.com/lymanmcbride/tech-academy-javascript-projects/tree/main/TicTacToe)